-That’s why experts stress: rules of thumb are helpful, but coverage is deeply personal.
+The truth is: rules of thumb are useful, but coverage is deeply personal.
 The sweet spot lies in calculating smartly, considering your family’s future, and avoiding the traps that leave most Indians underinsured.

 TL;DR